nubenetes/awesome-kubernetes/docs/nosql.md

 - [hashinteractive.com: MONGODUMP AND MONGORESTORE VS MONGOEXPORT AND MONGOIMPORT](https://hashinteractive.com/blog/mongodump-and-mongorestore-vs-mongoexport-and-mongoimport/)
 - [==adamtheautomator.com: How To Perform a MongoDB Kubernetes Installation== 🌟](https://adamtheautomator.com/mongodb-kubernetes/) In this tutorial, you'll learn how to deploy MongoDB to Kubernetes using the MongoDB Operator.
 - [code.likeagirl.io: Docker: Setup Simple Application with MongoDB for Data Storage](https://code.likeagirl.io/docker-setup-simple-application-with-mongodb-for-data-storage-272bdb3036ad)
+- [thenewstack.io: Deploy MongoDB in a Container, Access It Outside the Cluster](https://thenewstack.io/deploy-mongodb-in-a-container-access-it-outside-the-cluster/) How to a deploy a containerized version of MongoDB and connect to it from a machine or service outside of the hosting server.

 ### Redis